Amiraj007/Websearch-app/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+Perpose of the application is to run the string search on the web (Microsoft edge) in pc.

 A few resources to get you started if this is your first Flutter project: